-[00:00:30] Here are the items you'll need for this task.
-First, ensure the rim and tire are cleaned properly.
-Be sure to see our related rim cleaning videos on Autoblog.com/Details.
+Ensure the rim and tire are cleaned properly.
+Be sure to see our related rim cleaning videos.
 Next, dry the rubber with a terry towel cloth, excess water will dilute the tire gel and increase the chance of tire sling, so give it a good wipe down or use compressed air if available.

 Be sure to use a water-based tired gel, as it tends to stick to the rubber better than a solvent-based dressing.
 And although solvent-based dressing have an extremely glossy and wet look that some desire, there's an increased likelihood of tire sling.
 So, keep that in mind when picking your dressing.

 Squirt the gel onto the designated foam applicator pad which could be found at any part store in the world.
 Then, spread the gel around the pad by squeezing the sides inwards, or what we call butterflying the pad for even coverage.
 Wipe the gel onto 1/4 of the tire at a time in a clockwise and counterclockwise motions.
 Then, work the pad in up and down motions while trying to massage the moisturizer into the rubber pores.
 Add a few more squirts to the pad as the gel penetrates the rubber and repeat on the rest of the tire.